 She subsequently founded and directed the Pathfinders for Justice Program, which created the Justice Action Coalition, the Ibero-American Justice Alliance and the Young Justice Leaders, and published the Justice in a Pandemic briefing series, amongst others.

-Maaike started her career as a researcher and project manager with the Van Vollenhoven Institute for Law, Governance, and Development (Leiden University), where she worked on a legal cooperation project between the Netherlands and Mali and did socio-legal research in the North of Mali on local courts and on the effects of decentralization on land governance.
+Maaike started her career with the Van Vollenhoven Institute for Law, Governance, and Development (Leiden University) where she did socio-legal research in the North of Mali.

-She currently lives in New York city with her husband and two daughters.
+She lives in New York City with her husband and two daughters.